 There Is A Right Way To Hold A Wine Glass!

-So, just hold the glass by the stem unless the wine is served at too cool a temperature and you need to warm it briefly.
+Therefore, you should just hold the glass by the stem unless the wine is given at a temperature that is too chilly and you need to momentarily warm it up.

 And if you are interested in trying out some of the best wine glasses in the world, then you should investigate what Riedel has to offer.